-Face masks are becoming essential wear for all Aucklanders and beyond.
+Face masks are now essential wear for all New Zealanders.

-At Levels 2.5 and 2 you should wear masks in situations where physical distancing is not possible, like on public transport or in shops.
+You should wear masks in situations where physical distancing is not possible at alert levels 2, 3 and 4, like on public transport or in shops.

 Where Can You Buy Face Masks?